charmbracelet/lipgloss/README.md

 ## What about Bubble Tea?

-Lip Gloss is a nice compliment to [Bubble Tea][tea].
-Bubble Tea (and [Bubbles][bubbles]) are are concerned with user interface logic, whereas Lip Gloss works as an aid for for building the views that Bubble Tea will render.
+Lip Gloss compliments [Bubble Tea][tea].
+Bubble Tea (and [Bubbles][bubbles]) are are concerned with user interface logic, whereas Lip Gloss works well as an aid for building the views that Bubble Tea will render.
 Lip Gloss, in fact, was built after studying patterns we saw emerging as we built user interfaces with Bubble Tea.

 [tea]: https://github.com/charmbracelet/tea
 [bubbles]: https://github.com/charmbracelet/bubbles